isaaclee12/thoughtful-technichal-screen/README.md

 # thoughtful-technichal-screen
 The FDE Technical Screen for Thoughtful AI

+### Running Instructions:
+- Clone the github repository
+- Run `pip install -r requirements.txt` in the terminal
+- Run `coverage run -m pytest -v && coverage report -m` to run all of the tests for the sort files
+- Run `pylint .` to test code quality/formatting
+- TIP: Run both commands at once using `coverage run -m pytest -v && coverage report -m && pylint .` to get all results at once.

 ### Objective

 Imagine you work in Thoughtful’s robotic automation factory, and your objective is to write a function for one of its robotic arms that will dispatch the packages to the correct stack according to their volume and mass.